This Review of RIU Yucatan will help you decide if this is the right all-inclusive resort for you.

 I was more than happy to sit outside on the patio to work while my partner was inside.
 However, if having a nice, spacious room with a separate sitting area is important to you, then be sure to book a suite at the RIU Yucatan.
 They do have suites and they look very nice and are more than double the size of a standard room.

-Hotel RIU Yucatan Restaurants Review
+Hotel RIU Yucatan Review – Restaurants and Food

 The Riu Yucatan has four themed restaurants as well as a buffet restaurant called La Hacienda.
 I am normally a huge fan of dining in themed restaurants for dinner when I stay at an all-inclusive resort.